 - Transfer to a large zipper-lock bag, seal, and refrigerate for at least 1 hour, or up to 24 hours.

-- Preheat oven to 275 F.
+- Preheat oven to 275°F.

 - Transfer garlic and oil to a separate medium-sized bowl and let cool for 5 minutes.

-- Starting on the short side, roll the roast tightly, and then tie with kitchen twine at 1-inch intervals.
+- Starting on the short side, roll the roast tightly, and then tie it with kitchen twine at 1-inch intervals.
 Season the roast with black pepper.

 - Transfer roast to carving board and tent with aluminum foil...let rest for 30 minutes (Don't clean skillet, yet).

-- Meanwhile, use a fork to smash garlic in skillet.
+- Meanwhile, use a fork to smash garlic in the skillet.
 Place the skillet over medium-high heat and cook until shallot and garlic are sizzling.

-- Discard twine from roast and slice into 1/2 inch servings.
+- Discard twine from roast and slice into ½-inch servings.
 Serve, and pass sauce separately.

 Notes